pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-Gumdrop-SQL assumes we have a serial primary key.
-We just have to tell it about our name and age columns.
-Set up
+Gumdrop-SQL assumes we have a serial primary key, so in this case, we just have to tell it about our name and age
-consists of just passing in both the name of our person table and our column collection.
-We only have to do this once
+columns.
+Once we have our colum collection defined, we just pass it in to the `Inserter` constructor along with the name
-per application.
-(And you're encouraged to subclass `Inserter` and do this setup in your subclass's constructor.)
+of our table.

 Now that we have our `Inserter`, we can insert a row.
 Given an existing JDBC connection, we just say: